-We cannot accurately determine the completion dates and related costs of our research and development programs due to inherent uncertainties in outcomes of clinical trials and regulatory approvals of our product candidates.
+We cannot determine precisely the completion dates and related costs of our research and development programs due to inherent uncertainties in outcomes of clinical trials and regulatory approvals of our product candidates.
 We cannot be certain that we will be able to successfully complete our research and development projects or establish strategic alliances, collaborations or licensing or other arrangements for our product candidates.
-The failure of us or any of our collaborators to complete our research and development programs for our product candidates could have a material adverse effect on our financial position or results of operations.
+Our failure, or the failure of any of our licensees or collaborators, to complete research and development programs for our product candidates could have a material adverse effect on our financial position or results of operations.